The Dos and Don'ts of WhatsApp Communication for Professionals

 Navigating Corporate Messaging: Best Practices and WhatsApp Etiquette for Work

 WhatsApp etiquette and rules for WhatsApp group conversations can be surprisingly difficult to manage.
 However, the use of WhatsApp and WhatsApp Business has become completely commonplace both between employers, employees and between businesses and their clients.
-Therefore, it is more important than every to understand the do’s and don’t of WhatsApp communications for professionals.
+Therefore, it is more important than ever to understand the do’s and don’t of WhatsApp communications for professionals.
+It is also helpful to understand if your priority is to use WhatsApp Business for internal communications or with external clients and suppliers as this might affect your tactics.

 Managing Group Chats: Strategies for Efficient Team Communication on WhatsApp